Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   The last argument is an optional comment, which can be included with the public key and used to distinguish between different keys (if you have many).
 The common practice is to put here your mail address or workstation name.

   The command will ask you where to store the keys.
-It is recommended to accept the default path *$HOME/.ssh/id_rsa*.
-Just press Enter for that.
+It is recommended to accept the default path <i>$HOME/.ssh/id_rsa</i>.
+Just press **Enter** for that.
 You will be warned if a key is already present in the specified file; you can either overwrite it by the new one, or stop generation and use the old key.

   If you want to be on the safe side, enter password to encrypt the private key.
 You will be asked to enter this password each time you use that key (e.g. access a remote Git repository), unless you use the tool that caches the key (like TortoiseGit).
 If you do not want to bother, enter an empty string.

   On Windows, make sure to note the complete path to the generated files (the location of your $HOME might be not obvious).
 Two key files will be created in the specified location (by default in $HOME/.ssh/):

   * *id_rsa* - private key
-  * id_rsa.pub - public key
+  * *id_rsa.pub* - public key

   The content of the public key file (one text line) is the key to be added to the user account on the site (see below).